adriandleon/kmp-template-shared-ui/docs/DEPLOY_IOS.md

 - The release process uses fastlane match for code signing
 - Certificates are stored in a private repository
-- The app identifier is `uy.jorgemarquez.MisionVida`
+- Update the app identifier in your Xcode project settings
-- The Apple Developer account email is `invjapsystem@gmail.com`
+- Ensure you have access to the Apple Developer account